William King Harvey: Federal Bureau of Investigation

+Central Intelligence Agency

-As he plotted to reduce the FBI's overseas powers, his knowledge of the Bureau proved to be invaluable.
+As he plotted to reduce the FBI's overseas powers, Harvey's knowledge of the FBI proved valuable.
 Along with James Angleton, he became one of the foremost operatives in the secret war against the KGB during the Cold War.
 According to journalist David Martin, Harvey swiftly gained a reputation for consuming more alcohol than any other person in the United States government; however, no one ever saw him drunk during this period.

 Harvey's CIA career began with his founding of Staff D, the electronic surveillance branch of the Clandestine Service Division.
-In 1951 Harvey's investigation of the career history of Kim Philby, noting suspicious coincidences that suggested he had long been a Soviet agent, saw the CIA demand that Philby be kept out of his position as MI6 liaison; Philby was fired.
+In 1951, his investigation of the career history of Kim Philby, noting suspicious coincidences which suggested he had long been a Soviet agent, had the CIA demanding that Philby be kept out of his position as MI6 liaison; Philby was fired.
 Six months earlier, Harvey had got into a fight with Guy Burgess at a party after Burgess had drunkenly drawn a lewd cartoon of Harvey's wife.

-From 1952 to 1960, Harvey was posted to West Berlin as chief of base, where he led the operation that built a tunnel to the Soviet sector to spy on their communication channels.
+From 1952 to 1960, Harvey was posted to West Berlin as the chief of Berlin Operations Base, where he led the operation that built a tunnel to the Soviet sector to spy on their communication channels.
 This operation was called PBJOINTLY.
 On his return to CIA headquarters, Harvey was tasked with a project to organize "executive actions" (a euphemism for the assassination of foreign political leaders) under the codename ZR/RIFLE.
-To vanquish Fidel Castro, Harvey decided he needed to employ the resources of the American Mafia.
+To kill Fidel Castro, Harvey decided he needed to employ the resources of the American Mafia.
 He drew on the connections of businessman and CIA asset Robert Maheu, who had cultivated relationships with Sam Giancana, Santo Trafficante Jr., Johnny Roselli and other figures.
 Finding Maheu's operation chaotic, Harvey cut everyone but Roselli out, and ran the operations against Castro himself.
+In April 1962 he gave poison pills to Roselli, intended to be used against Castro.
+Harvey became good friends with Roselli, so much so that his daughter took to calling him "Uncle Johnny".